esp32-sleep-modes

 } esp_sleep_source_t;

-For the touchpad, it is possible to identify which touch pin caused the activation using the functions esp_sleep_get_touchpad_wakeup_status().
+For the touchpad, it is possible to identify which touch pin caused the wake-up using the esp_sleep_get_touchpad_wakeup_status() function.

 void print_wakeup_touchpad(){